marginnoteapp/ohmymn-docs/guide/modules/copysearch.md

 The solution given by CopySearch is `Dynamic Selection`.

 ::: tip
-`Default Search Card Content` is only for `Search Card Content`. `Copy Card Content` will pop up when it is executed so that it can be easily done in one step with different gestures.
+`Default Content To Search` is only for `Search Card Content`. `Copy Card Content` will pop up when it is executed so that it can be easily done in one step with different gestures.
 Since `Search Card Content` has to select both the search content and the search engine, I think it would be important to have different gestures for different search engines.
 :::

 ![](https://testmnbbs.oss-cn-zhangjiakou.aliyuncs.com/pic20220731122447.png?x-oss-process=base_webp)